The black skirt tetra or black widow tetra is among the most popular schooling fish.

-Keep in mind that the black striped tetras are active and free swimmers, which mean that you shouldn’t plan trees that are too dense.
+Keep in mind that the black striped tetras are active and free swimmers, which means that you shouldn’t plant trees that are too dense.
 In fact, try not to go overboard with the plant decorations.

 While the dark substrate won’t encourage black skirt tetra to go down in the tank, it will replicate the look of dead leaves.

 Create hiding spots using driftwood or cave systems.
 Fish can feel shy or threatened at any instance, and providing venture points can help.
 Use a powerful water filter system to eliminate and remove all contaminants such as nitrate and ammonia.